ibm-skills-network/author-workbench-knowledgebase/docs/guided-projects/advanced/configuring-sn-labs-tool-config.md

 ---
 sidebar_position: 1
 ---
-# Configuring the Skills Network Labs Tool Configuration
+# Using a Custom Outline

 :::note
 This is a setting for advanced users.
 For the vast majority of users, we do not expect you to need to configure this setting.